-Net neutrality became a big argument of debate lately, since Federal Communications Commit (FCC) recently repealed it on December 2017.
-But what is it exactly net neutrality?
+Net Neutrality has become a big argument of debate lately, since the Federal Communications Commission (FCC) recently repealed it on December 2017.
+But what is it exactly Net Neutrality?
 Why is it considered so important?
-What could be the effect on you as a consumer or your business?
+What could be the effects on you as a consumer or your business?

 Drones have been become one of the hottest tech toys in recent years, but what are these flying machines and what are they capable of?